yoonmoonsick/dnd2024/README.md

   - Inexorable
     - You gain a +2 bonus to saving throws for each hostile creature within 10 feet of you, to a maximum bonus of +6.
   - Lies
-    - When you attack with a melee weapon, you can use your Charisma modifier, instead of Strength or Dexterity, for the attack and damage rolls.
+    - When you attack with a any weapon, you can use your Charisma modifier, instead of Strength or Dexterity, for the attack and damage rolls.
   - Lissome
     - When you hit a creature with a melee weapon attack, you can move without provoking opportunity attacks.
   - Unfettered